ashish1405/netlog/README.md

 # Netlog

-Simple script utilizing nethogs and nethogs-parser to monitor internet usage per process and generate daily/monthly logs
+A collection of simple scripts utilizing nethogs and nethogs-parser to monitor internet usage per process and generate daily/monthly logs

 # Nethogs